-In this article, we will go through High Key photography in details, the camera gear, camera settings, lighting conditions and all other aspects of a High Key image.
+In this article, we will go through high key photography in detail, the camera gear, camera settings, lighting conditions, and all other aspects of a high key image.

 What is High Key Photography?

-If you are new in photography, you would be excited to know, what a High key image is.
-If Whites and Highlights occupy a majority of the photo, then it results in High key photography.
+If you are new to photography, you would be excited to know, what a High key image is.
+If whites and highlights occupy a majority of the photo, then it results in High key photography.

 Favorable Conditions for High Key Photography

-Dull weather conditions with the cloudy sky is not a good candidate for High Key image.
+Dull weather conditions with the cloudy sky is not a good candidate for a high key image.
 If you are photographing a white horse or an animal in white color against a white background, then you have an excellent chance to produce an excellent high key shot.

 It is not necessary that the animal needs to be entirely white, even if some parts are white, that will do.